Find Interlinking Opps via Entity N-gram Matches Using Python

 Google Knowledge Graph API

 Now we set up the function to send each n-gram in our list to Google Knowledge Graph API to determine if it’s an entity.
 This helps clean the n-gram list and ensure we’re matching words that are topical and contextually important.
 You can easily create a free API here if you don’t already have one.
-All that happens here is that we loop through our n-gram list and send each one into the API.
-If we get a hit then we know it’s an entity and add it to a new list we’ll use later.
-If not a hit then not an entity and we throw it out.
+We loop through the n-gram list and send each term to the API.
+If the API returns a hit, we consider it an entity and add it to a list for later use; otherwise we discard it.

-This next series of steps I’m going to leave as a large block of code so you can see the entirety of what’s happening and simply chunk out the description of what’s happening.
-In general, this is where we loop through each URL, scrape the HTML and then process it.
+The next section is presented as a single block of code so you can see the full flow.
+In general, this is where we loop through each URL, scrape the HTML, and process it.

 Chunk 1